Progressive Insurance: Claims and Settlements

 In Maryland, Progressive has good adjusters that respond promptly and professionally to our accident lawyers.
-But Progressive’s settlement offers in auto accident cases in Maryland are simply below offers you would expect from the average car insurance company in an accident case.
+But Progressive’s settlement offers in traffic accident cases in Maryland are simply below offers you would expect from the average car insurance company in an accident case.
 In most Maryland accident claims against Progressive, the statistics for similar accident cases will dictate filing a lawsuit.

 Typical Size of Progressive Insurance Policies

 Another thought on Progressive Insurance, at least based on our experience in Maryland: it writes smaller liability policies.
 Progressive seems to write a lot of $30,000, $50,000, and $100,000 per victim policies for injury claims.
 So if you are a personal injury lawyer with a serious injury claim against Progressive, do not be surprised if the coverage is limited and you need to turn to your client's uninsured motorist policy to make up the difference (or stack on top in some states).
-Given these small policies, as tough of a stand as Progressive takes on settlements before a lawsuit is filed, if you are an accident lawyer with a case that could exceed the policy limits, you need to send out a bad faith letter as soon as you realize the policy may not cover the loss.
+Given these small policies, as tough of a stand as it takes on settlements before a lawsuit is filed, if you are an accident lawyer with a case that could exceed the policy limits, you need to send out a bad faith letter as soon as you realize the policy may not cover the loss.

 Dealing with Progressive on Settlement After a Lawsuit Is Filed

 It is cliche for a personal injury lawyer to say that insurance adjusters are unreasonable.
 They think we are crazy, we think they are crazy, and so forth.
 So let's be clear: Progressive may have the most unreasonable adjusters in all of Maryland when it comes to placing a fair value settlement value on motor vehicle accident cases.